dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 BSPWM allows the user to listen to BSPWM events continuously and provides metadata related to those events.
-The user may continuously read those data or, use the event type itself to perform an operation on that event release.
+The user may continuously read those data or, use the event type itself to operate on that event release.
 BSPWM categorizes events into six types `all`, `monitor`, `desktop`, `node`, `report` and `pointer_action`.
 Additionally, it allows a `FIFO` flags that you can utilize as well.